sajjadhossanshimanto/rover_urdf/notes.md

 ## rqt_plot
-- a simple matplot for debugging
+- a simple matplot for debugging.
+A more advance plot option would be `PlotJuggler`
 ```
 ros2 run rqt_plot rqt_plot /topic
 ```